 Ocean Container Locations

 The Ocean Container was written at and inspired by a number of locations.
 These include Kyoto, Japan: specifically Kawa Café, Media Café Popeye Shijokawaramachi, and First Cabin Karasuma—a capsule hotel.
 In British Columbia, Canada, where the vast majority of the novel was written, locations include Harrison, Mill Bay, Nelson, Squamish, Ucluelet, and Vancouver.
-If I want to be specific, I can indicate an afternoon at The Vienna Café in Nelson, a regular house-sitting gig I had in Mill Bay, and a large number of writing sessions at the Central Branch of the Vancouver Public Library.
+To be specific, I can indicate an afternoon at The Vienna Café in Nelson, a regular house-sitting gig I had in Mill Bay, and a large number of writing sessions at the Central Branch of the Vancouver Public Library.
 When there was an occasion to vouch for my novel’s relevance to Vancouver, I wrote the following:

 The Ocean Container’s unnamed protagonist is an environmental campaigner labeled an “economic terrorist” by a government determined to pursue a carbon economy at all cost.
 He is not always an entirely sympathetic character, but his sacrifice recognizes the risks taken by many an environmental activist in Vancouver’s history: from the founders of Greenpeace, to those who have been arrested opposing the Trans Mountain Expansion Project.

 For The Ocean Container’s protagonist, such activism results in exile to a compound for the unemployed, were he inhabits an out-of-circulation shipping container.
 Such circumstances are directly informed by Vancouver’s homeless crisis, and it is no accident the protagonist refers to his refuge as an “internment”, recalling the removal of Japanese Canadians from Vancouver in World War 2.